jeanslack/Videomass/known_problems.md

 - If you are using an earlier version of FFmpeg equal to or less than 3.1.5, the _nlmeans_ filter it may not have been implemented yet, since it exists only in the most recent versions of FFmpeg.
-Instead, use _hqdn3d_ or set Videomass to a path with a newer version of FFmpeg.
+Instead, use _hqdn3d_ or get a newer version of FFmpeg.

-- FFmpeg version 3.1 or higher is required for the _loudnorm_ filter (on EBU audio normalization).
+- FFmpeg version 3.1 or higher is required for the _loudnorm_ filter for EBU audio normalization.
 Versions earlier than ffmpeg 3.1 cause `No such filter: loudnorm` error on the Videomass 'Log viewing console' and the conversion process will fail.

 - For VP9 encoder FFmpeg added support for row based multithreading in version